Mind Games

 There have been mixed reactions, I gather, to Anna Torv’s channeling of Leonard Nimoy as “Bellivia” — the soul (or whatever you care to call it) of William Bell in Olivia Dunham’s body.
 Yet it tickled me from the moment she busted out the understated impression at the end of Episode 3.16, as much for its gumption as for the performance itself.
 So far Torv has played straight-up Olivia, Olivia’s alternate-universe counterpart on the Other Side, Olivia’s alternate-universe counterpart pretending to

-be Olivia, and Olivia drugged into believing that she herself was really her counterpart; granted, cultivating a measure of Nimoy’s croak and cadences kicks things into another realm, risking caricature, but history suggests that the producers were right to take the gamble and I think that the past few episodes have validated that decision.
+be Olivia, and Olivia drugged into believing that she herself was really her counterpart; granted, cultivating a measure of Nimoy’s croak and cadences raises things to another level, risking caricature, but history suggests that the producers were right to take the gamble and I think that the past few episodes have validated that decision.
 It’s mighty impressive that we’re laughing for the right reasons at such dialogue as “Doctor, I have been jolted once today.
 If you do it again, you will kill me — and the young woman I

 am living inside of.”